 Popovich, Peter (d.
 1996): Former judge in Minnesota, he is the only person in Minnesota history to serve as Chief Judge of the Minnesota Court of Appeals and Chief Justice of the Minnesota Supreme Court.
 Popovich also served in the in the Minnesota House of Representatives from 1953-1963.

 Radinovich, Joe: Former member of the Minnesota House of Representatives serving District 10B from 2013-2015.
-He is currently campaigning for Minnesota’s 8th congressional district.
+He campaigned for Minnesota’s 8th congressional district in 2018.

 Reichgott-Junge, Ember: Former state senator that served the New Hope area of Minnesota.
 She served from 1983-2001 and during that time served as majority whip from 1991-1994 and assistant majority leader from 1995-2000.
 Reichgott-Junge is a member of the Democratic Farmer Labor Party.

-Rubin, Mark (Rubcic): currently the St. Louis County Attorney in Duluth, MN was elected to a four-year term starting January 2011 and re-elected to his second term starting January 2015.
+Rubin, Mark (Rubcic): retired St. Louis County Attorney in Duluth, MN.
+He was first elected to a four-year term in January 2011 and served in that role until 2021.

 Rukavina, Tom (d.
 2019): County Commissioner of St. Louis County and former member of the Minnesota House of Representatives serving district 5A from 1987-2013.
 Rukavina is a member of the Democratic Farmer Labor Party.